Omar-Alaqeeli/ParseEq/README.md

 # ParseEq

-ParseEq is a an importable parser that takes an equation of numbers to be elauated (e.g. (1+(5*(8/10))) ) as a string and calculate the sum.
-The returned valued is a string thus the user can convert it into preferable type (integer, float or string).
-This program can effecintly handle negative numbers, parantheses, and exponenional.
-This script can be used a Java library and mostly useful with bulding compilers and interpeters.
+ParseEq is a an importable Java-based parser that takes an equation (e.g. (1+(5*(8/10))) ) as a string and calculate the sum.
+The returned value is also a string thus the user can convert it into a preferable type (integer, float or string).
+ParseEq can efficiently handle numbers and operations, including negative numbers, parentheses, and Exponentiations.
+ParseEq can be used as part of Java library and it is mostly useful when building compilers and interpreters.
+The file `ParseEq.java` is the the file that need to be imported.

+## Compilation and Running